amy-jung/awesome-crypto-operations/README.md

 # Awesome Crypto Operations

-Awesome Crypto Operations is designed to collect resources for operators running crypto companies.
+Awesome Crypto Operations is designed to collect resources for operators running crypto companies or DAOs.
 All are welcome to contribute.

 **Get Started**